Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 Every Node has a copy of a distributed geo-localized inventory of all network nodes.
 They run a protocol that allows them to keep their copy synchronized.

+An Actor is a type of role an End User might play and in this context represent one of the End Users identities.

-To be able to be found, a client registers itself and some inner components and identities with the geographically closest node, which we call the _home node_.
-When it needs to find other clients it follows a protocol that requires the approximate location of the client it is willing to connect to.
-This is possible becasue the system deals with End Users and usually people know the city, state or country where the people they know live.
-We avoid in this way using phone numbers, emails or any other possible identifier that could compromise End Users privacy.
+To be able to be found, a network client registers itself and its Actors with the geographically closest node.
+We call this the _Home Node_.
+When and Actor needs to find other Actors it follows a protocol that requires the approximate location of the Actor it is willing to connect to.
+This is possible becasue the system deals with End Users and usually people know the city, state or country where the people they know actually live.
+We avoid in this way using phone numbers, emails or any other possible personal identifier that could compromise End Users privacy.

+For scalability reasons, we moved the responsability of finding Actors within the network, from the network itself to the network clients.
+Each node has a distributed catalog of Actors and is responsible to keep it updated.
+But instead of every node having the full catallog, only a set of nodes nearby the _Home Node_ of an actor knows that actor and which node is her home.
+This allows any Actor who knows the approximate location of the Actor she is searching for to easily find a trace and follow it to the current _Home Node_ where her friend is checked in, and stablish a coonection between them.

 <br>
 ### Incentive